 Saidov came through the full Team Novo Nordisk pipeline, junior team, devo team before making the professional squad for the 2019 season.
 The then 23-year-old neo pro Ulugbek Saidov performed well in 2019 and 2020 with a strong ride for eighth place in the Uzbekistan National Road Race Championships and garnered plenty of experience at the Tour du Rwanda and both Tours of China I & II.

-Ulugbek Saidov grew up as a middle child.
-Along with his two brothers, he experienced an active childhood in Tashkent, Uzbekistan.
-At nine years old, he started losing weight, had increased thirst and experienced general malaise.
+Along with his two brothers, the Uzbekistani experienced an active childhood in Tashkent, Uzbekistan.
+At nine years old, he started losing weight, had increased thirst, and experienced general malaise.
 When his symptoms increased, his parents took him to the hospital where he was diagnosed with type 1 diabetes.

 Being so young, Saidov says he didn’t fully understand the diagnosis.
 At the time, all he comprehended was that he would have to give himself injections every day for the rest of his life.
 Without any family history or connection to diabetes, the diagnosis was an adjustment for his entire family, yet his parents focused on maintaining a positive outlook.
 Saidov soon returned to his active childhood.

 In Tashkent, Uzbekistan, there is a cycling club designed for children with diabetes.
 Saidov joined the club when he was 15, and after a month of hard training, he entered his first bike race.
 Immediately, he was hooked.
 The following year, he attended one of Team Novo Nordisk’s talent ID camps in Athens, Georgia.
 Initially, he made Team Novo Nordisk’s junior team.